Akshat-cs/pumpfun-fourmeme-phishing-token-checker/README.md

 2. Open your browser and navigate to `http://localhost:8080` (or the port shown in the terminal)

-3. Enter a token address and optionally your API key (if not in .env)
+3. Enter a Pump.fun token address

 4. Click "Check Token" to analyze

 The web UI features:

 - Modern web3 design with dark theme
-- Real-time analysis results
+- Automatic bonding curve detection
+- Top 10 holders table (with pump token counts and trade stats)
+- Clickable addresses linking to DEXrabbit
+- Copy-to-clipboard functionality for addresses
 - Detailed breakdown of phishy addresses
 - Summary statistics
-- Responsive design for mobile and desktop
+- Responsive design

 ## Notes

-- The script checks up to 1000 addresses (limit in Query 1)
+- Checks up to 1000 addresses per token
-- Requires network connection to access Bitquery API
+- Only supports Pump.fun tokens (Solana)
+- Bonding curve is automatically detected
+- Only supports tokens created in the last 8 hours
-- **API key is required** - Bitquery API requires authentication
+- API key is required (set in `.env` file)
-- The script focuses on BSC network and FourMeme protocol trades
-- The `.env` file is gitignored and won't be committed to the repository
-- Queries may take some time to execute (10-60+ seconds) - this is normal for blockchain data queries
+- Queries may take 10-60+ seconds (normal for blockchain data)
-- The web UI runs on port 8080 by default (set PORT environment variable to change, e.g., `PORT=3000 python app.py`)
+- Web UI runs on port 8080 by default